 Gabriel Fauré (May 12, 1845 – November 4, 1924) was a French composer, organist, pianist, and teacher.
 He was the foremost composer of his generation and his musical style influenced many 20th century composers.
 His work was based on a strong understanding of harmonic structures which he received at the École Niedermeyer from his harmony teacher Gustave Lefèvre.
 Fauré was a prolific composer.
-He wrote chamber music; piano quartets, piano quintets, cello sonatas, violin sonatas; operas, “Après un rêve” (After a Dream) Op.
+He wrote chamber music; piano quartets, piano quintets, cello sonatas, violin sonatas; operas, piano pieces, songs and other compositions.
+One of Faure's most popular vocal pieces is “Après un rêve” (After a Dream) Op.
 7. His composition “Élégie pour violoncelle et orchestre”, Op.
 24 (Elegy for cello and orchestra, opus 24), was written in 1880.
 Originally for cello and piano, the piece was orchestrated by Fauré in 1890 at the request of conductor Edouard Colonne.
 Elegy features a sad and somber opening and climaxes with an intense, fast-paced section that symbolizes the despair of love.

 Ludwig van Beethoven (December